Waste in New Zealand: Christchurch

-Waste volumes from kerbside collections was almost 40,000 tonnes but reduced after the introduction of kerbside recycling and a halving in the number of free rubbish bags.
-In 2009 the Council introduced 140 litre wheelie bins for kerbside collection after which waste volumes began to rise.
+Waste volumes from kerbside collection were almost 40,000 tonnes, but reduced after the introduction of kerbside recycling and a halving in the number of free rubbish bags.
+In 2009, the Council introduced 140 litre wheelie bins for kerbside collection, after which waste volumes began to rise.

 Types

 Agricultural plastics

-Agriculture is one of the largest sectors of the economy in New Zealand and consequently a large volume of waste is produced in relation to other industries.
+Agriculture is one of the largest sectors of the economy in New Zealand, and consequently, a large volume of waste is produced in relation to other industries.
 Collection of containers that contained agricultural chemicals is carried out in some regions.
 The burning of plastic waste was made illegal in recent years due to the release of toxic pollutants.